PokeyOne/AsteroidDestroyer/README.md

 ## How to run
 Just open __index.html__ in any browser to play the game.
 Most modern browsers should work, but mostly tested in Google Chrome.

+### How to play
+The game is simple.
+Just use the arrow keys for spinning, and space bar for shooting.
+The objective is to simply kill as many asteroids before they kill you.

 ## Committing
 If you want to commit to the project, just send a pull request and I will look it over.
 Please keep it respectful.
 Don't submit requests that just change formatting of the code.